vxgmichel/marbles/README.md

 ### ASCII to-uppercase converter, using FlipJump

-As an example, let's implement the `to-uppercase` program from earlier using FlipJump.
+As an example, let's implement the ascii `to-uppercase` program from earlier using FlipJump.

 First, write the program in FlipJump assembly, as in [to-uppercase.fj](./to-uppercase.fj):